19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 5:30-10 p.m.

-The weather is perfect for this roving open house-style event highlighting all that’s new in Bloomfield and Garfield from 4800 to 5500 Penn Ave.
-There’s so much to experience at cultural and commercial destinations — new exhibitions by April Friges and Nicole Czapinksi at Silver Eye Center for Photography, dance classes at Level Up, crafty gifts at Workshop PGH, contemporary art at Pittsburgh Glass Center and much more.
+The weather should be perfect for this roving open house-style event highlighting all that’s new in Bloomfield and Garfield from 4800 to 5500 Penn Ave.
+There’s so much to experience at cultural and commercial destinations — exhibitions by April Friges and Nicole Czapinksi at Silver Eye Center for Photography, dance classes at Level Up, crafty gifts at Workshop PGH, contemporary art at Pittsburgh Glass Center and more.

 Friday, March 3-Sunday, March 5: Horror Realm Convention at the Crowne Plaza Pittsburgh South